Clair Obscur: an Illumination-Aware Method for Real-World Image Vectorization: Method

 where $\mathcal{I}(p)$ denotes the pixel intensity of the target image $\mathcal{I}$ at pixel $p$.
 Pixels of the target image that fall within $m_i^A$ and satisfy $\mathcal{I}(p) \le T_i$ are classified as shadow pixels, forming illumination masks.
 These masks define the vector regions for \(\mathcal{V}_I\).

 \textbf{Organization of Segmented Masks.} After obtaining the masks of the two layers, we organize them into hierarchical mask groups following a back-to-front ordering strategy from LayerVec~\cite{wang2025layered}.
+Specifically, mask organization is performed independently within each layer.
 Larger masks are placed in bottom groups, while smaller ones are placed on top to avoid overlap within a single group.
 Each mask boundary is extracted and simplified using the Douglas–Peucker algorithm~\cite{douglas1973algorithms} to reduce redundant points while preserving structural fidelity.
 For each mask, the corresponding vector shape is represented as a closed cubic Bézier contour, with control points sampled from the simplified boundary.

 After the initialization and organization of segmented masks, both the albedo and illumination layers consist of multiple vector path groups organized hierarchically.